nicolemne/gameratings-api/README.md

 View Coverage report here: [page 1](/assets/readme/coverage1.png) and [page 2.](/assets/readme/coverage2.png)

 ## Postman Report
-I have used Postman to generate a few tests to check some key functionality to my API.
-The tests include checking response times, response status, validating structure and data types.
+I have used Postman to generate a few tests to check some key functionality of my API.
+The tests include checking response times, and response status, and validating structure and data types.
 Tests were generated by Postman in the Postman application.

 ![/posts/](/assets/readme/postman_posts.png)
 ![/posts/2](/assets/readme/postman_posts_2.png)